duneroadrunner/SaferCPlusPlus/README.md

 [*provisional*]

 For safety reasons, non-owning scope pointers (or any objects containing a scope reference) are not permitted to be used as function return values.
 (The [`return_value()`](#return_value) function wrapper enforces this.)
 Pretty much the only time you'd legitimately want to do this is when the returned pointer is one of the input parameters.
-An example might be a "min(a, b)" function which takes two objects by reference and returns the reference to the lesser of the two objects.
-For these cases you could use the xscope_chosen() function which takes two objects of the same type (in this case it will be two scope pointers) and returns one of the objects (scope pointers), which one depending on the value of a given "decider" function.
-You could use this function to implement the equivalent of a min(a, b) function like so:
+An example might be a `min(a, b)` function which takes two objects by reference and returns the reference to the lesser of the two objects.
+For these cases you could use the `xscope_chosen()` function which takes two objects of the same type (in this case it will be two scope pointers) and returns one of the objects (scope pointers), which one depending on the value of a given "decider" function.
+You could use this function to implement the equivalent of a `min(a, b)` function like so:

 ```cpp
     #include "msescope.h"